5 Traits of a Substandard Nursing Home

 - Not answering your questions.
 If it seems like staff isn't being honest with you or is unable to answer some questions, it could signal that they're trying to hide something.
 When you're seeking out the best facility for your loved one, you have a right to get the answers you need to make an educated decision.

 By considering some of these red flags, it may make it easier for you to decide where you do not want your loved one to stay.
-If you think that a nursing home is neglecting or abusing residents, find out how to report nursing home abuse by clicking here.
+If you think that a nursing home is neglecting or abusing residents, find out how to report nursing home abuse.